lynx-chess/lichess-challenger/README.md

 # lichess-challenger

-Repository on 2023-12-06, since [lichess-bot-devs/lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) already includes this functionality and is the 'de facto' standard for running bots in lichess.
+Repository archived on 2023-12-06, since [lichess-bot-devs/lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) already includes this functionality and is the 'de facto' standard for running bots in lichess.

 ----